mnyxta/KaraOK/README.md

 # KaraOK
-A frontend for your personal karaoke library on YOuTube
+A frontend for your personal karaoke library on YouTube